 Ready to give baking soda and vinegar a huge upgrade?
-Oh and breathe some new life into your sand or water table at the same time?
-YEP.
+This perfect outdoor science activity for kids takes a classic science experiment and turns it up a notch.
+As a bonus: It will also breathe some new life into your sand or water table at the same time.
 You’ve got to make a science table.

 What is a science table?

-That’s just my fancy way of saying: we did science in our sand table.
+“Science table” is cutesy way of saying: we did experiment in our sand/water table.

 Busy Toddler is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

 - White Vinegar

 - Food coloring to make it fancy (optional)

 - Squirt bottles or squeeze bottles